mauriciopereira23/dl_lob_friction_impact/README.md

 ### 4. File extraction

-The script expects order book and message files to be extracted (they come zipped from LOBSTER) and put into the data root directory in the directory `input`.
+The script expects order book and message files to be extracted (they come zipped from LOBSTER) and put into the data root directory, in the directory `input`.
 The files should be divided into subdirectories for each ticker, for example `data_root/input/TICKER1`, `data_root/input/TICKER2`, etc. The notebook [pipelines/4_file_extraction/file_management.ipynb](pipelines/4_file_extraction/file_management.ipynb) helps in this step.

 ### 5. Data generation